Tourist Signing- Brown Signs

 What can be signed?

 In Northern Ireland, tourist destinations are split into ‘facilities’ and ‘attractions’ for signage purposes.
 Tourist facilities may be signed from the nearest main road.
 Tourist attractions (meeting certain criteria) may in exceptional circumstances also be signed from motorways.

-The list below is an example of the types of tourist destinations which may be eligible for signing from the strategic road network.
+The list below provides examples of the types of tourist destinations which may be eligible for signing from the strategic road network.

 For further information on eligible tourist destinations, click here.